Ex-Factor

-"Ex-Factor" is a song recorded by American recording artist Lauryn Hill for her debut solo studio album The Miseducation of Lauryn Hill (1998).
+"Ex-Factor" is a song by American recording artist Lauryn Hill for her debut solo studio album The Miseducation of Lauryn Hill (1998).
 Written and produced by Hill herself, it incorporates elements of R&B, neo soul and hip hop soul.
-The song features a sample of "Can It Be All So Simple" by Wu-Tang Clan.
+The song features a sample of "Can It Be All So Simple" by Wu-Tang Clan, hence its songwriters are also credited.
 It has been claimed to be about Hill's former Fugees groupmate Wyclef Jean.
-The song was released as the second single from The Miseducation of Lauryn Hill on December 8, 1998, by Ruffhouse Records and Columbia Records.
+The song was released as the second single from The Miseducation of Lauryn Hill on December 14, 1998, by Ruffhouse Records and Columbia Records.

 Upon its release, "Ex-Factor" received widespread critical acclaim.
 The song peaked at number 21 on the US Billboard Hot 100 and at number seven on the Hot R&B/Hip-Hop Songs.
 Internationally, it peaked within the top five in Iceland and the United Kingdom.
 It won the Best R&B/Soul Single - Female award at the 2000 Soul Train Music Awards.
 Spin named it the third best single of 1999.
 In 2020, The Ringer ranked it as the 18th greatest breakup song of all time.
 Since its release, the song has been sampled and covered by numerous artists.

 Music and lyrics

-"Ex-Factor" was written and produced by Lauryn Hill and it features replayed elements of "Can It Be All So Simple" by Wu-Tang Clan, which itself samples Gladys Knight & the Pips' cover of Barbra Streisand's "The Way We Were".
+"Ex-Factor" was written and produced by Lauryn Hill.
+It features replayed elements of "Can It Be All So Simple" by Wu-Tang Clan, which itself samples Gladys Knight & the Pips' cover of Barbra Streisand's "The Way We Were", written by Alan and Marilyn Bergman and Marvin Hamlisch.
+Consequently, Wu-Tang Clan, the Bergmans, and Hamlisch are also credited as songwriters of "Ex-Factor".

 "Ex-Factor" is a soul number which serves as a painful dissection of a failing relationship.
 The accompaniment is driven by two-chord progressions all throughout its melodic variations.
 Its refrain contains soaring harmonies.